Neuroscientist, Columbia University

 David Tong is a theoretical physicist at the University of Cambridge.
 His research applies the techniques of quantum field theory and string theory to understand a variety of different systems, from early universe cosmology to particle physics to pure mathematics.
 He was recently awarded the Adams prize in mathematics.

-Scientist and Editor, WorldChanging Canada
+Unknown, WorldChanging Canada

 Mark Tovey, editor of WorldChanging Canada, is a cognitive scientist who studies human response to change, and how to accelerate and catalyze societal change.
 He recently edited the book “Collective Intelligence”, which deals with how mass collaboration can be used to gain traction on global problems.